 Making the Diagnosis

-If there's a likelihood that you have high cholesterol, your doctor will order a simple blood test to check your cholesterol level.
+Many times, high cholesterol is diagnosed during routine blood tests to check your cholesterol level.
 These tests usually measure your total cholesterol level as well as your levels of LDL and HDL cholesterol.
-You may need to fast before your blood test (no food or drink except water for 12 hours before the test).
+Sometimes, you may need to fast before your blood test (no food or drink, except water, for up to 12 hours before the test).
 Testing is started at different ages depending on your risk factor.
 In Canada, people without risk factors are recommended to start screening at the age of 40.

 As part of this screening process, your doctor may give you a physical exam and ask you about your diet and medical conditions in your personal and family history.
-Your doctor will also check for other risk factors you may have for heart disease.
+Your doctor will also check for other risk factors you may have for heart and blood vessel disease.

 Treatment and Prevention